Is your coffee fair trade and eco friendly?

 Then there is the connection between coffee growing and water consumption.
 Otherwise known as embedded water.
 That is, the total amount of water needed to grow the ingredients and operate all the processes necessary to create the cup of coffee.
 It actually takes a staggering 246 pints of embedded water to make one cup of coffee.

 But it is not all bad news.
 Fair trade coffee is becoming more popular with millions of cups now being consumed every day according to the Fair Trade Foundation.
-Though still in a minority, newer ethical brands are gaining ground with brands such as Clipper and Good African doing well.
+Though still in a minority, newer ethical brands are gaining ground.

 Sadly, there are still some well know coffee brands who have not signed up to fair trade or eco friendly methods of production.
 Next time you put the kettle on or call into a coffee shop, look out for the labels telling you how green your cup of coffee really is.